quicwg/base-drafts/draft-ietf-quic-transport.md

 Clients MAY change connection ID at any time based on implementation-specific concerns.
 For example, after a period of network inactivity NAT rebinding might occur when the client begins sending data again.
-A client might wish to break linkability by employing a new connection ID when resuming traffic after inactivity.
+A client might wish to reduce linkability by employing a new connection ID when sending traffic after a period of inactivity.

 An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST use the next available connection ID for any packets